 History and Philosophy of Volunteer Hospices in the United States

 Unlike Medicare-certified programs, volunteer hospices can serve those who continue to choose chemotherapy, radiation, or surgery with a curative focus.
-While volunteer hospices do not provide skilled medical care, they offer an array of services that are comprehensive and would be difficult, if not impossible, to achieve in a setting restricted by third party reimbursements or regulatory mechanisms.
-For example, in providing respite care to patients and families coping with life limiting illnesses in advance of the last 6 months of a patient’s life such as ALS and Alzheimer’s Disease.
-With regard to grief counseling and bereavement follow-up, a volunteer hospice has no statutes of limitation whereas most Medicare-certified hospices must limit or restrict bereavement services to families of patients they have provided service for up and only to 13 months after their loved one's death.
-Hospice SLO County provides grief counseling to anyone coping with the death of another regardless of when, where or how the death occurred.
+While volunteer hospices do not provide skilled medical care, they offer an array of services that are comprehensive and would be difficult, if not impossible, to achieve in a setting restricted by third party insurance reimbursements or regulatory mechanisms.
+One such example is providing respite care to patients and families coping with life limiting illnesses in advance of the last six months of a patient’s life such as with ALS and Alzheimer’s Disease.

 History of Hospice SLO County

-In October 1977, Hospice SLO County incorporated and a board of directors and five working groups created to establish guidelines.
-By 1979, three staff members were hired and volunteers trained to provide non-medical care and support services to clients and families.
+In October 1977, Hospice SLO County incorporated, and a board of directors and five working groups were created to establish guidelines.
+By 1979, three staff members were hired and volunteers were trained to provide non-medical care and support services to clients and families.
 The first volunteers began service in August 1979.
 Two support groups and a bereavement program began a year later.

 Since the beginning, Hospice SLO County has navigated many changes.
 Most notably, we remained a non-medical volunteer hospice in the 1980s when most hospices switched to a medical model licensed by Medicare with stringent guidelines.